Red-hot U.S. inflation hammers European shares amid recession fears | Business

 The Fed's take on inflation at its meeting next week will be closely watched.
 Equities were hammered on Thursday after the European Central Bank said it would deliver next month its first interest rate hike since 2011, and a potentially larger move in September.

-European shares slumped 2.3% to hit three-week lows on Friday after U.S. inflation came in hotter than expected, raising the prospect of a recession as central banks try to put a lid on prices.
-Losses on the pan-European STOXX 600 index were broad-based, led by a 4% slide in banks.
-The index extended declines to a fourth straight session, putting it on course for weekly losses of more than 3%.
+European shares slumped 2.7% on Friday after U.S. inflation came in hotter than expected, raising the prospect of a recession as central banks try to put a lid on prices.
+Losses on the pan-European STOXX 600 index were broad-based, led by a 4.8% slide in banks.
+The index extended declines to a fourth straight session, leaving it near the level last seen on May 12 and putting it on course for weekly losses of more than 3%.

 Equities were hammered on Thursday after the European Central Bank said it would deliver next month its first interest rate hike since 2011, and a potentially larger move in September.
 "Markets are in a state of nervousness because the stickiness of inflation essentially forces the central banks to double down on their tightening," said Dhaval Joshi, chief strategist at BCA Research.
 "The most important question is whether central banks are going to take the economy into recession to conquer inflation."